sviel/FNAL-T1049-near-line-analysis/README.md

 `counter   channel   timing   amplitude   address   ievent`

-... where ievent is generally equal to counter + 1, but may not be in case of synchronization problems.
+... where `ievent` is generally equal to `counter + 1`, but may not be in case of synchronization problems.
 There are 64 channels in each sTGC layer (address).

 The second script runs the actual near-line analysis `plot_correlated.py`, written in Python ROOT.
 The structure of the script is essentially as follows: